-- 25.7.1 Once the ball comes into play, the runner for an injured batter who is the striker shall have part of their person or bat grounded behind the popping crease until the ball reaches the striker or passes the popping crease, whichever is the sooner. - 25.7.2 If the striker's end umpire considers the runner for an injured striker to be in breach of this restriction, then, if the ball does not become dead for any other reason, the striker's end umpire shall call and signal Dead ball as soon as the ball reaches the boundary or at the completion of the first run.
-However, the striker's end umpire shall delay the call of Dead ball to allow the opportunity for a catch to be completed.
+- 25.7.1 Once the ball comes into play, the runner for an injured batsman who is the striker shall have part of his person or bat grounded behind the popping crease until the ball reaches the striker or passes the popping crease, whichever is the sooner. - 25.7.2 If the striker's end umpire considers the runner for an injured striker to be in breach of this restriction, then, if the ball does not become dead for any other reason, they shall call and signal Dead ball as soon as the ball reaches the boundary or at the completion of the first run.
+However, they shall delay the call of Dead ball to allow the opportunity for a catch to be completed.